 When migrating animals return in springtime, the weather is beginning to warm, and food is more abundant.
 This is the perfect time for animals to give birth, as there are plenty of resources for the young to survive.

-Instead of migrating, some animals simply seek higher ground.
+Instead of migrating, some animals seek higher ground.
 In North Carolina, wild horses can often sense when storms or hurricanes are approaching.
 They will begin to move higher up the valleys, where the storm will be weaker, and they can better shelter from the elements.
 To protect themselves from dehydration, they dig holes in the earth to find freshwater.
-They cannot drink the seawater that surrounds their islands as the water is too salty.
+They cannot drink the seawater surrounding their islands as the water is too salty.